-Visiting campus is an important step in making the decision of which college to attend, but a long list of prospective schools may make visits seem overwhelming.
+Visiting campus is an important step in making your final decision of which college to attend, but a long list of prospective schools may make visits seem overwhelming.
+Plus, if you have a ton of schools on your list, the expense of visiting each one in person can add up—both in terms of money and time!
+So which schools should you visit, and how do you figure that out before you go?
 Here are three steps you can take to narrow down your college list and make the most of your campus visits.

 Before you spend the time and money to go visit a campus, research general facts about that campus.
 How many students go there?
 Is it a rural, suburban, or urban campus?
 What majors and minors are available?
 Are you interested in any of the clubs listed on their website?
 Research is the first step to determine if a school is a good fit for you.
 If you are trying to narrow down a list of many colleges, comparing them based on these characteristics may help you decide which ones to actually visit.
 If you are unsure of what you want in a college, try to visit a variety of schools/campus types (for example: one rural, one suburban, one urban, etc.) to experience different environments.